VigneshP-03/techathon-prelims/README.md

 It is a simple login system with forgot password option built in PHP.

 XAMPP with MySQL is used as a database.
-To run this project, create a database named 'login' and import login.sql or login.txt into it for table creation.
+To run this project, create a database named 'login' and import login.sql into it for table creation.

 Developed by
 <ul>